 Glue traps never work to keep animals away long-term.
 The following evening, I entered the kitchen to find the same dirty and disheveled mouse stuck to a new glue trap.
 Despite my efforts, he wasn’t able to survive the stress of a second entrapment.

 Even though they’re widely sold at many retailers, glue traps aren’t safe for consumers, either.
-The Centers for Disease Control and Prevention and Health Canada caution against their use because animals who are trapped on these devices often void their bowels, potentially exposing anyone who handles the traps to hantavirus—a virus that can be fatal to humans.
+The Centers for Disease Control and Prevention cautions against their use because animals who are trapped on these devices often void their bowels, potentially exposing anyone who handles the traps to hantavirus—a virus that can be fatal to humans.

 After my encounters with the mouse who had gotten stuck in our glue trap, I wasn’t able to sleep for several nights without the paranoia that every little sound I heard was made by a small suffering mouse.